 In 1997, 12-year-old boy took it upon himself to do something about a stunning local landmark, Gwrych Castle, which was disintegrating day-by-day before his very eyes.
-Over two decades later, the boy — now Dr Mark Baker — is still going strong, and the end of his modern-day knight's quest looks closer than ever.
+Over two decades later, the boy — now Dr Mark Baker — is still going strong, and thanks to unlikely fame courtesy of the producers of reality TV show 'I'm A Celebrity Get Me Out of Here', the end of his modern-day knight's quest looks closer than ever.

 The first six months of 1819 saw the start of two stupendous construction projects in North Wales.
 The first was Thomas Telford’s pioneering span over the Menai Straits, the world’s first great suspension bridge.
 It created a fast connection between London and Dublin via Holyhead after the Act of Union.
 The second, Gwrych Castle, was an answer to what Welsh patriots have described as ‘those magnificent badges of our subjection’, the great castles built by Edward I in the late 13th century that included nearby Beaumaris, Caernarfon and Conwy.
 It was a romantic evocation of the earlier and golden age that Edward I overthrew, that of the native Welsh princes of pre-conquest Wales.